In the previous steps, we have created dimension members, configured forms and permissions, imported data.

 If you use the SQL Server authentication, you must protect your password.

-You may clear it.
+You can clear it.
 This is a standard Excel feature.

 In this case, Excel prompts a user for a password, and the user uses his login and password.

-However, you may use the SaveToDB add-in feature designed for this case specially.
+However, you can use the SaveToDB add-in feature designed for this case specially.

-You may open SaveToDB options and check Encrypt connection string passwords in this workbook:
+You can open SaveToDB options and check Encrypt connection string passwords in this workbook:

 In this case, the SaveToDB add-in encrypts passwords using Windows encryption features, and no one can see or use your passwords.